lifepillar/vim-colortemplate/Readme.md

 # Etc…
 ```

-Use `:Colortemplate` to turn a template into a full-fledged colorscheme.
-For
+Save the template and use `:Colortemplate` to turn it into a full-fledged
-example:
+colorscheme.
+For example:

 ```vim
 :Colortemplate ~/.vim